 - This permission can only be used for the purpose of selling or consuming food and drink in connection with the activity of the main premises, which itself must be a food and drink selling business.

 - It is also a temporary permission created as a specific response to the Covid 19 pandemic.
-All permissions granted under this legislation will currently cease to exist on 30 September 2021.
+The legislation has been extended by 12 months, and will now cease to exist on 30 September 2022.

 - All applications must be made online, this is a requirement of the legislation.